nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. The system provides tools for the accountant to customize the report parameters.
 3. The system generates and displays the customized report in common formats (PDF, CSV, Excel).

+### Use Case 8: Customizable Reports

+**Actor:** Accountant

+**Preconditions:** The accountant is logged into the Tran$act application.

+**Description:**
+1. The accountant selects the option to generate customizable reports.
+2. The system provides tools for the accountant to customize the report parameters.
+3. The system generates and displays the customized report in common formats (PDF, CSV, Excel).

 ## Non-functional Requirements (NFR)

 - Tran$act should support the storage of at least 1000 transactions per month to accommodate the needs of small businesses.